GabeScott/standard-works-vault/General Conference/1998 April - Children and the Family.md

 # Children and the Family

-*By W. Eugene Hansen - Of the Presidency of the Seventy*
+By Elder W. Eugene Hansen - *Of the Presidency of the Seventy*

 *Given in the April session of the 1998 General Conference*

+>*Strong family relationships don’t just happen.
+It takes time.
+It takes commitment, it takes prayer, and it takes work.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1998/04/children-and-the-family?lang=eng)

 As we read the scriptures, the love of the Lord for children is apparent.
-And understandably so: “Children are an heritage of the Lord” (Ps.
-127:3).
+And understandably so: “Children are an heritage of the Lord” ([[Psalms 127.3|Ps.
+127:3]]).

 In the New Testament, the Savior made clear the seriousness of anyone causing harm or offending “these little ones.”
-As recorded in Matthew, “It were better for him that a millstone were hanged about his neck, and that he were drowned in the depth of the sea” (Matt.
-18:6).
+As recorded in Matthew, “it were better for him that a millstone were hanged about his neck, and that he were drowned in the depth of the sea” ([[Matthew 18.6|Matt.
+18:6]]).

 One of the most touching scenes recorded in the Book of Mormon—which is another testament of Jesus Christ—occurred when the resurrected Lord appeared to the Nephite people who inhabited the Western Hemisphere at the time of the Savior.
 During that appearance, He ministered so tenderly to the little children.